 P.S. & Co.

 We promise you that you’ve never been anywhere as adorable as P.S. (that’s short for Pure Sweets) & Co.
-The organic, gluten-free, plant-based café menu changes depending on the availability of organic and local ingredients, but we have no doubt that you’ll find everything you’ve ever needed — and then some — in this cozy and nutrient-driven Rittenhouse eatery.
-P.S.
-They’re BYO-cocktail, so be sure to stop by the liquor store on your way over.
+The organic, gluten-free, plant-based café’s menu changes depending on the availability of organic and local ingredients, but we have no doubt that you’ll find everything you’ve ever needed—and then some—in this cozy and nutrient-driven Rittenhouse eatery.
+P.S. they’re BYO-cocktail, so be sure to stop by the liquor store on your way over.

 With GF noms such as red wine oysters, Georgia-style stew, and braised short rib, you can’t go wrong with this classic New Orleans-inspired hot spot right in Old City.
 Common Wealth is the best of every world, whether you’re gluten-free, vegetarian, or the eat-anything-and-everything kind.
 They’re serving up breakfast, lunch, and dinner, so pull up a seat any time of the day.
 Bon appétit!

 The words ‘pizza’ and ‘gluten-free’ rarely go together in the same sentence.
-But SliCE promises to serve up something for everyone by making any of their organic-only pizzas with GF dough.
+But SliCE on S. 10th St. and in Fishtown promises to serve up something for everyone by making any of their organic-only pizzas with GF dough.
 Make yours traditional or try something crazy, like truffled ribeye or caramelized onion and goat cheese.

-With menu items like pretzels, bagels, and pizza dough, one might think that Taffets sounds like a gluten-filled nightmare.
+With menu items like pretzels, bagels, and pizza dough, one might think that Taffets on S. 9th St. sounds like a gluten-filled nightmare.
 But rest assured, this infamous Italian Market bakery brings delicious and homemade breads to you entirely gluten-free.
 They have the sweet stuff covered, too.
 Check out their almond vanilla biscotti or carrot cake cookie bar while you’re there.